konrad-glowacki/puzzles/README.md

-# puzzles
+# Ruby Puzzles
-Some ruby puzzles
+Some special problems to resolve using ruby